girishrwt/SnakeGame-Console-App-/README.md

-# It's a console application(Snake Game) written in C language.
+# It's a console applicationtten in C language.